-The following example shows a query that uses a single runtime filter (labelled RF00) to prune the partitions that are scanned in one stage of the query, based on evaluating the result set of a subquery:
+The following example shows a query that uses a single runtime filter, labeled RF000, to prune the partitions based on evaluating the result set of a subquery at runtime:

 The query profile (displayed by the PROFILE command in impala-shell) contains both the EXPLAIN plan and more detailed information about the internal workings of the query.
-The profile output includes a section labelled the "filter routing table", with information about each filter based on its ID.
+The profile output includes the Filter routing table section with information about each filter based on its ID.

 Examples of Queries that Benefit from Runtime Filtering